kylelee417/AI_Data_Science_Portfolio/README.md

 Acknowledgement: A, Jayanth Balaji; G, Thiru Balaji; M S, Dinesh; Nair, Binoy; D. S, Harish Ram (2019), “Asphalt Crack Dataset”, Mendeley Data, v2 http://dx.doi.org/10.17632/xnzhj3x8v4.2

-* **[VAE-Hairsyle V.02][12]**: Both *hair and bald* images were trained in one model.
+#### **VAE-Hairsyle V.02][12]**: Both *hair and bald* images were trained in one model.
 Latent dimension was increased from 2 to 128 in order to obtain more information in terms of feature distribution. **Keras-Flow From Directory** was used to build deeper layers (up to 512 filter numbers) and resize the input shape with larger pixels (112 x 112 x 1); however, more optimizations are required for better image reconstruction.
 The next step will be obtaining *hair* latent vector by subtracting located *bald* latent vectors from *hair inputs* and apply the *hair vectors* on new *bald inputs* to have hairs on same face.

 <p align="center">
   <img src="VAE/VAE2/loss.png" width="35%" class="center">
   <img src="VAE/VAE2/train_output.png" width="60%" class="center">
 </p>

-* **[Chest X-Ray v.1.0][8]**: A x_ray dataset was used from Kaggle [Chest X-Ray Images (Pneumonia)][9].
+#### **[Chest X-Ray V.01][8]**: A x_ray dataset was used from Kaggle [Chest X-Ray Images (Pneumonia)][9].
 The main goal is building a model for a binary detction in order to defferentiate whether a test x-ray image was **Normal** or **Pneumonia**.
 A project to learn, build, and predict image data through ***Convolutional Neural Network (CNN)*** using Keras VGG16 (first model) and also comparing the prediction with the first model and pre-weighted **VGG16** ***(Transfer-Learning)*** model.
 All other resoucres that were not cited is also listed in "resource_modules.py."

 Each model was run 200 epochs with softmax activation fuction for 2 categorical outputs.
 This first version was to execute the model before any fine-tuning: **The model was overfitted due to relatively lower test acc. compared to the validation acc. and high loss.**
 <p align="center">
   <img src="Chest X-Ray_Pneumonia/First_model.png" width="100%" class="center">